 .

 Healthcare

-In the Origo platform, every piece of data collected – patient files, lab results, x-rays etc – will be stored per individual patient, irrespective of the system used to record or display the information.
-The process of replacing a system or creating a new solution tailored to local needs will be much simplified because there will be no need for the migration of data between systems.
-Standardization and uniform use of terminology and concepts will be possible without hampering local needs or restraining research and development.
-This is because refinements and additions to existing definitions can be made locally while preserving globally the common understanding of the concepts.
+Every piece of data collected – patient files, lab results, x-rays etc – will be handled per individual patient, irrespective of the service used to record or display the information.
+The process of replacing an IT solution or creating a new one tailored to local needs will be much simplified because there will be no need for the migration of data between systems.
+Standardisation and uniform use of terminology and concepts will be possible without hampering local needs or restraining research and development.

-In the platform patients will set their own preferences to determine who has the right to access what information and for what purpose.
+Patients will be able to easily set and update their own preferences, within legal boundaries, to determine who has the right to access what information and for what purpose.
 In tailored applications and portals, patients will be able to cooperate and participate in their treatment in completely new ways, providing their own data from personal devices and apps.
-When authorized by individuals, healthcare workers will have access to all information needed, without the barriers often imposed by healthcare providers and the judiciary.
+When authorised, both researchers and healthcare workers will have access to all information needed, without the barriers often imposed by healthcare providers and the judiciary.

+.